Provider FAQs

 Where can I find the form?

-The Universal Prior Authorization Request Form will be available on the Provider Preauthorization page.
+The Universal Prior Authorization Request forms are available on the preauthorization page.
 Specific buttons will guide providers to the appropriate option for these exceptions.

 Appeals (medical records only)